salimkanoun/DeepOncology/README.md

 This provides some deep Learning tools for automatic segmentation of medical images (PET & CT scan).

 ### Model
-The model used during this project are deep learning model like [U-Net](https://arxiv.org/abs/1505.04597).
+Models used during this project are deep learning model like [U-Net](https://arxiv.org/abs/1505.04597).

 Implemented model :